budak7273/ArmorModules/README.md

 ### Major

 - People have reportedly had issues entering and exiting vehicles.
 If you have any more info on this, please let us know.
-As of Update 4, this may no longer be a problem though.
   - Entering a vehicle can prevent the suit from working until you reload the save.
-- The handheld hoverpack controllers will not actually be in your hands if you use an FOV other than 90.
-We are not certain of a fix for this yet.
-You can hide them in the PowerSuit mod settings if this bothers you.

 - Modules do not always apply their usage costs correctly if you have the Toggle Sprint option on.
 We're working on this, but it has been a lower priority

 ### Minor

 - Modules which display a warning message in the chat upon equip, or those tagged as WIP, may not be fully functioning yet.
+- The handheld hoverpack controllers will not actually be in your hands if you use an FOV other than 90.
+We are not certain of a fix for this yet.
+You can hide them in the PowerSuit mod settings if this bothers you.

 </details>